needle-tools/needle-engine-support/documentation/getting-started.md

 ------------

 In case you need more troubleshooting help, please see the [Questions and Answers](./faq.md) section.
-You can also join our [Needle Discord](https://discord.needle.tools)!
+You can also join our [Discord Community](https://discord.needle.tools)!

 👉 Continue reading about [exporting 3D objects and content](./export.md), [scripting](./scripting.md) or learn about how to [deploy your website to the web](./deployment)!